Interacting with Americans and Canadians

 Generally, Americans are a friendly people, so expect lots of questions.

-"Why did you decide to attend USC?"
+"Why did you decide to attend the University of Florida?"
 "Being from India, are you a vegetarian?"

 "How much [money] do you make as a doctor in Brazil?"
-We're not kidding.
-You'll hear this type of question all the time.
+We are not joking.
+You will hear this type of question.

-Suppose someone offers you something to smoke at a party that you don't want to use?
+Suppose someone offers you something to smoke at a party that you do not want to use?

 Just say, "Oh, no thanks."
-You don't have to tell them you don't believe in it.
-You don't have to tell them you have asthma.
-You don't have to explain your decision.
+You do not have to tell them you do not like it.
+You do not have to tell them you have asthma.
+You do not have to explain your decision in any way,

-However, what if they insist?
-What if they push you to accept?
+However, what if they push you to accept?
 "Why not?
 It's really good stuff.
 Try it."

 Just continue in the same quiet way, "Oh, no thanks.
 I don't care for any," or some variation until they give up.